WasmEdge/wasmedge_hyper_demo/README.md

 ## Quickstart with Docker

-The easiest way to get started is to use a version of Docker with Wasm WASI support.
+The easiest way to get started is to use a version of [Docker Desktop](https://github.com/chris-crone/wasm-day-na-22#prerequisites) or [Docker Engine](https://github.com/chris-crone/wasm-day-na-22/tree/main/server) with Wasm WASI support.
 You just need to type one command.

 ```bash
 docker compose up